Private Interviews with the Teachers

 Dokusan with Guiding Teacher Nomon Tim Burnett:

-Doksuan with Nomon Tim is offered during every sangha zazen when he is present both online and in person.
+Doksuan with Nomon Tim is available by self-sign up appointment and also offered during every sangha zazen when he is present both online and in person.
 See the Weekly Schedule for options or come to a retreat when Nomon is teaching.

 To request dokusan during Zoom zazen: use the Zoom chat to send Nomon a chat requesting dokusan.
 He will create a private breakout room for your meeting.